How ConsumerAffairs uses cookies

 • Products purchased over the internet

-• Damages caused by improper installation, servicing, maintenance or operation
+• Damage caused by improper installation, servicing, maintenance or operation

-You can register your Carrier unit by visiting the Product Registration page on the company’s website.
-You’ll need the unit’s serial number, which can be found on the rating plate on the back of the unit.
+You can register your Carrier unit by visiting the product registration page on the company's website.
+You’ll need the unit’s serial number, which can be found on the rating plate on the back of the AC or heat pump unit.
+Furnaces and air handlers have the rating plate inside the front door panel.

-Registering your Carrier product within 90 days of the original installation is important if you want to receive full warranty coverage.
-Otherwise, the coverage period for the parts and compressor drops from ten to five years.
+Registering your Carrier product within 90 days of the original installation is important if you want to receive enhanced warranty coverage.
+Otherwise, the coverage period for the parts and compressor is five years, with no option to opt for a longer plan or labor coverage.

 Carrier extended warranty